 Who Can File a Wrongful Death Claim?

 In all states, a spouse can bring a wrongful death action on behalf of his or her deceased spouse.
 Parents of minors may also initiate a wrongful death action if one of their children is killed, and minors are able to collect compensation over the death of a parent.
-Where there is disagreement among the states is whether parents of adult children can sue, whether adult children can sue for wrongful death of their parents, whether grown siblings can sue for wrongful death, or whether extended relatives, such as cousins, aunts, uncles, or grandparents, can sue.
+Where there is disagreement among the states is whether parents of adult children can sue, whether adult children can sue for the death of their parents, whether grown siblings can sue for wrongful death, or whether extended relatives, such as cousins, aunts, uncles, or grandparents, can sue.

 More often than not, the more distant the familial relationship is, the harder it will be to get a legal remedy with a wrongful death case.

 There are states where a romantic partner of the deceased may bring a wrongful death claim – marriage is not a requirement – as can anyone who can show financial dependence on the deceased.

 Damages in a wrongful death claim – categories of losses for which a survivor might be able to receive compensation – include:

 - The deceased person’s pre-death “Pain and suffering” (usually called a “survival” claim).

 - The medical treatment costs that the deceased victim incurred as a result of the injury prior to death.

 - Loss of the deceased person’s expected income

 - Loss of any inheritance as a result of the death.